 Is it complex?
 Break it down!

-Over time I learned how important words are.
+Over time, I learned how important words are.
 We have absolute concepts like color; something is red, yellow, or green.
-And then we have not such absolute concepts, like weight, size, or complexity.
-When we say that something is small or micro, it’s always compared to something else.
+And then we have no such absolute concepts as weight, size, or complexity.
+When we say something is small or micro, it’s always compared to something else.
 The same goes for weight or complexity.
 Something is not heavy; it’s heavier or lighter than something else.
-On the same line, something else is more complex than another thing.
+On the same line, one thing is more complex than another thing.

-I often listen to people defining some technology or architecture style as heavy or complex.
+People often describe some technology or architectural style as heavy or complex.
 I’m guilty, too; I’ve done the same things many times.

 But are they complex or heavy?